 The twin cylinder, two stroke YD racers (alongside the YA 125cc single cylinders racers) were specifically developed to participate in the 2nd Mount Asama Highlands Volcano Race in 1957, the most prestigious race in Japan at that time.
 If successful, they would prove Yamaha's superiority amongst the hotly contested Japanese home market; Yamaha were proven successful with a historic 1-2-3 victory !

-The site also follows the restoration of one of these unique factory racing machines, the very YD-A which Osamu Masuko rode to victory at Asama and documents it's fascinating and pioneering history, paving the way for the global Yamaha brand as we know them today.
+The site also follows the restoration of one of these unique factory racing machines, the very YD-A which Osamu Masuko is believed to have ridden to victory at Asama, and documents it's fascinating and pioneering history, paving the way for the global Yamaha brand as we know them today.

 Please note, this site is a "work in progress" and will be being edited and updated as time goes on.

 Although many of the pictures I have unearthed myself and I have have given due credit where possible, I have used several pictures from sources online, wherever possible I have listed picture credits at the bottom of the page, if I have missed a credit or you do not wish me to use your picture, please advise me.

 The YD frame as modified for the 1958 Catalina GP with additional footpeg mountings.
 It can clearly be seen that the subsequent racing machines followed this original design before Yamaha utilised the Showa influenced disk valve engines to produce the RD56 in 1963, although this basic design was to stay in Yamaha service on their production TD1 models until TD1C was replaced in 1969.
 Drawing by Chip Hellie.